xuyanwen2012/xuyanwen2012.github.io/index.md

 [[Paper]](img/3d-tof/Denoising_3D_Time_Of_Flight_Data.pdf) [[Code]](https://github.com/daemonslayer/3d-tof-denoising)

-> We propose a novel method for MPI noise removal usinga two-part convolutional neural network.
-The first model learns aboutthe core properties of the reflective objects in the scene, such as the re-flectively of the scene and local ambient light density.
-The second modellearns to map such properties along with a False Depth Map to create a True Depth Map of the scene.
-We demonstrate and validate our resultson synthetic dataset.
+> We propose a novel method for MPI noise removal using a two-part convolutional neural network.
+We demonstrate and validate our results on synthetic dataset.

 ![](img/3d-tof/3d-tof.png)